jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 Next, change the application source code to see what happens.
 Change to your Git clone directory.
-The views folder contains a file named `index.ejs`.
+The views folder contains a file that is named `index.ejs`.
 This file implements the main page for the example.
 Change this file, for example, modify the title that is displayed.

 ![Changing the title](/tutorials/jazzeditor/images/cli-edit-file.png)